 There is no financial risk to the borrower in a lawsuit loan.

 Tribeca Lawsuit Loans provides legal funding to help plaintiffs in financial distress meet their financial obligations while their attorney fights to get them the best possible settlement.
-We fund a vast array of personal injury cases and mass torts.
+We fund a vast array of personal injury cases.
 If you want to get the full compensation your case deserves but you’re struggling to make ends meet in the meantime, we can help!

 Because we will never see a penny of your own money, our lawsuit loan application includes: